uncatcrea/wpak-addon-offline-favorites/README.md

 ## Use the Offline Favorites addon feature in your own theme

-Once activated for an app, the _Favorites_ addon handles all the "Add/Remove/List" favorites features automatically, provided that the theme defines the corresponding template and uses the right css classes on the elements that handle the _Favorites_ feature.
-The theme "Q for Android" already implements those
+Once activated for an app, the Favorites addon handles all the "Add/Remove/List" favorites features automatically, provided that the theme defines the corresponding template and uses the right CSS classes on the elements that handle the Favorites feature.

+The theme "Q for Android" already implements those Favorites template and CSS classes.
+Here is how to add them to your own theme to make it Favorites ready:

 ### Custom template archive-favorites.html